 PEI Bankruptcy Exemptions

-Prince Edward Island sets the exemptions – or the value of property – that a person may keep when going bankrupt or making a consumer proposal.
+Prince Edward Island sets the exemptions – or the value of property – that a person may keep when going bankrupt.

 Prince Edward Island, PEI Bankruptcy Exemptions (Sections 24 and 25 of the Judgement and Executions Act):